-- A minimum of 20 of the academic credits for any Associates Degree and ten academic credits for any certificate must be credits which have not been applied to any previously or concurrently awarded degree.
+- A minimum of 20 of the academic credits for any associate degree must be credits which have not been applied to any previously or concurrently awarded degree.

 - A student may not earn more than one degree from any single curriculum grouping.

-Course work which has been satisfactorily completed with a grade of "C" or better at any regionally accredited college or university will be considered for credit at Onondaga Community College.
+Course work which has been satisfactorily completed with a grade of "C" or better at any regionally accredited college or university will be considered for credit.
 Transfer credit is awarded based upon the accreditation status of the previous colleges, course content and applicability of credits towards the students intended degree/certificate program.
 Transfer credit from institutions on a "quarter plan" or "trimester" system will be adjusted accordingly.
 The application of transfer credits to an academic program is subject to department guidelines.
 After a student has been admitted, and submitted an official transcript or transcripts, a review of credits will be completed.
 Students will be notified in writing of the applicable credits to an Onondaga degree or certificate.
 These credits are not guaranteed to be accepted by other institutions.

 Credit for correspondence courses, credit by evaluation/examination, credit for in-service coursework, and credit for experiential learning may be granted subject to compliance with the specific procedures set forth in this policy.
-A veteran or solider on active duty who submits a AARTS, SMART, CCAF or Coast Guard Institute transcript or a DD214, indicating at least six months of active duty, will be awarded transfer credit towards any applicable credit, including physical education, for the program in which the student is enrolled.
+A veteran or solider on active duty who submits a Joint Services Transcript (JST) or a DD214, indicating at least six months of active duty, will be awarded any applicable transfer credit, including physical education, for the program in which the student is enrolled.

-- 30 years of age or older at the time of original matriculation;
+- 30 years of age or older at the time of first matriculation into the College;

 Health Proficiency Examinations: All students may take a health proficiency examination.
 Students who receive a grade of 75% or higher are not required to pass a health course.
 Credit is not awarded for successful completion of the health proficiency examination.